clarity-digital/laravel-jwt-rest-api/README.md

 This boilerplate comes with Laravel Telescope installed.
 You can access the Telescope dashboard at the `/telescope` URL (prefixed with your local URL).

+## Larastan

+This project uses Larastan.
+You can run the static analysis using `./vendor/bin/phpstan analyse`.
+Important note: a resource class requires a `@mixin` annotation so that PHPStan knows what model the resource is using.

 ## Testing

 This boilerplate comes with [Pest](https://pestphp.com/) as its testing framework.
 In order to run the tests,